WomenAndTech/static-site/README.md

 #### Interview Images
 Save all images within the `assets > img` folder.

-Name each file using a prefix to indicate the type of image and the name of the interviewee.
+To indicate the type of image, use a prefix followed by the name of the interviewee.
+Refer to the [style guide](http://womenandtech.github.io/style_guide) for image options and code samples.

 ```
 assets/img/featured-firstname-lastname.jpg